IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/basic_modeling/openings/index.rst

 Openings
 ========

-This section covers the creation and management of openings in BlenderBIM.
+This section covers the creation and management of openings in Bonsai.
 Openings are crucial elements in building design, serving various purposes such as passage, ventilation, and lighting.

 .. only:: builder_html and (not singlehtml)